 It may feel overwhelming to have to think about how you want to deal with things if that happens.
 This is especially true once you’ve decided to move in together.
 However, for many partners there are good reasons and advantages to thinking through this unexpected life change.
 You may decide that a Cohabitation Agreement is beneficial for you and your partner.

-You and your romantic partner have the option, before or after you have moved in together, to set out in advance what will happen to your home, other property and finances should there be an end to your relationship.
+You and your partner have the option to set out in advance what will happen should there be an end to your relationship.
 You can even choose, ahead of time, to not go to Court and solve your potential disagreements in a private, efficient way.

 Agreements typically do not include provisions on parenting or child support, nor lifestyle type clauses.
 An Agreement can cover financial matters during cohabitation, on separation and death (often in conjunction with a Will).
 The Agreement can set out different provisions that cover possible scenarios and apply different consequences.

 If you and your special someone intend to marry, the Agreement is called the Prenuptial Agreement.
-If you’re already married, it’s usually called a Marriage Contract.
+It’s usually called a Marriage Contract when you are already married.
 We discuss Prenuptial Agreements separately on their own page.

 Cohabitation Agreements aren’t just for partners with pre-relationship or inheritance assets they want to protect.